How Often Do Nurses Get Drug Tested?

 Nurses occupy uniquely trusted roles caring for vulnerable patients – yet they face incredible stressors that predispose substance misuse.
-To protect patients and identify nurses needing support, many healthcare institutions utilize drug tests at multiple career stages.
+Many healthcare institutions utilize drug tests at multiple career stages to protect patients and identify nurses needing support.

 So, do nurses get drug tested?
 Yes, nurses commonly undergo legally permitted drug testing during hiring, after incidents, randomly, and upon suspicions of impairment.
 Both urine tests and hair follicles are used to detect recent use or long-term patterns of drug use.
 Nurses failing drug tests face disciplinary action, license investigations, and termination.